Letter Cakes Recipe Tutorial

 This cake will keep in the fridge for 3 to 4 days.
 The cake must be kept in the fridge because it contains whipped cream.

-A letter cake can be made using a cake base as we have done today or a cookie base using a cookie dough to cut the alphabet or numbers.
+A letter cake can be made using a cake base, as we did today, or a cookie base, using cookie dough to cut out the alphabet or numbers.
 Layered with frosting and decorations of your choice.

-When it comes to sculpted cakes it is best to use butter-based cake.
+When it comes to sculpted cakes, it is best to use a butter-based cake.
 This cake is wonderful because it has butter for stability and oil for moisture.

-The options for decorations are plenty from simple chocolate, biscuits, candy to macarons and marshmallows as well as fresh fruits.
+The options for decorations are plenty, from simple chocolate, biscuits, and candy to macarons, marshmallows, and fresh fruit.

 Letter Cake Recipe